rsksmart/devportal-1.0/_rsk/architecture/mining/index.md

 ## What is the current RSK network's hashing power?

-You can see RSK network hashing power in the [Stats Website](https://stats.rsk.co).
+You can see RSK network hashing power in the [RSK Stats Website](https://stats.rsk.co).

 ## Implementation details for mining software pools